1967 Marburg virus disease outbreak: Origin

 The origin of the outbreaks was investigated at the same time as the microbiological studies.
 Early on in the investigation, it was realized that the patients in Marburg were employees of Behringwerke, a producer of sera and vaccines.
 The patients in Frankfurt were employees of Paul Ehrlich Institute, a control institute of sera and vaccines.
-While the primary case in Belgrade was an employee involved in testing of live vaccines.
+The primary case in Belgrade was an employee involved in testing of live vaccines.
 All the patients at the three locations had contact with blood, organs, and cell cultures from African green monkeys (Cercopithecus aethiops).
 The monkeys' organs were used to make kidney cell culture for the production and safety testing of vaccines.

 The separate outbreaks were traced back to a shared shipment of infected green monkeys.
 Generally, shipments of green monkeys went directly from Uganda to Frankfurt.
 However, because of the Six Day War (5–10 June 1967), this shipment of monkeys was rerouted through London, where they were placed in animal storage because of a strike at the airport.
 After a two day delay, the monkeys were shipped to Frankfurt, and then to the laboratories in Frankfurt, Marburg, and Belgrade in June and July.
 The subsequent processing of the monkeys for cell culture at the three locations led to the laboratory-related outbreaks.
 The monkeys were believed to have been infected in Uganda, although infection from other animals in storage in London was also possible.

 History

-The Marburg virus disease made reappearances in other countries in 1975, 1980, 1987, 1990, 1998–2000, 2004–05, 2007, 2008, 2017, 2021 and 2022.
+The Marburg virus disease made reappearances in other countries in 1975, 1980, 1987, 1990, 1998–2000, 2004–05, 2007, 2008, 2017 and 2021-24.
 The seven deaths out of the 31 initially diagnosed infections during the 1967 Marburg virus outbreak represent a case fatality rate of 23%.
 The 32nd case was diagnosed retroactively via serology.